Ruitelspitzen as seen from Balschtekar

 I tried this traverse once alone and gave it up as a bad job some meters above the notch, due to the loose rock.

-When traversing the summit, the better ascent route is the Grünau route wether the better descent route is the Griesau route.
+, the better ascent route is the Grünau route wether the better descent route is the Griesau route.
 It is a 5 km walk from Griesau to Obergrünau so better use two cars if you can, leaving one at each trailhead.

 Public busses are on service throughout the valley.
 Hitchhiking can be another possibility to get back to your starting point.